dvlab-research/PanopticFCN/README.md

 </div><br/>

-This project provides an implementation for the paper "[Fully Convolutional Networks for Panoptic Segmentation](https://arxiv.org/pdf/2012.00720.pdf)" based on [Detectron2](https://github.com/facebookresearch/detectron2).
+This project provides an implementation for the CVPR 2021 Oral paper "[Fully Convolutional Networks for Panoptic Segmentation](https://arxiv.org/pdf/2012.00720.pdf)" based on [Detectron2](https://github.com/facebookresearch/detectron2).
 Panoptic FCN is a conceptually simple, strong, and efﬁcient framework for panoptic segmentation, which represents and predicts foreground things and background stuff in a uniﬁed fully convolutional pipeline.

 ## Installation